William-Imm/rpg_dice_roller/README.md

 ## Installation

+The installation of this gem is pretty standard:

+    gem install rpg_dice_roller

-Install using 'gem install rpg_dice_roller'.
-If intending to intergreate into a project using Gemfiles, add this module to your project's Gemfile using:
+If intending to integrate into a project using Bundler, add this module to your project's Gemfile using:

     gem 'rpg_dice_roller'